 2011 - MacBook Pro - In late Summer of 2011, I decided to consolidate, and mainly use a laptop instead of a desktop and laptop.
 I was tired of keeping the two machines updated to match content and such, which can be a pain after a while.
 So I got a refurbished MacBook Pro (early 2011 model, 2.2 GHz Intel Core I7 model, with the higher definition anti-gloss screen).
 I got it with 8 GB of RAM, but updated the internal drive to 750GB, as I knew I would fill it up rather well in a short period of time (plus I have XP, Vista and Win 7 on here through VMware Fusion).
 The MacBook Pro has been wonderful, and I even ended up getting a refurbished 27" Thunderbol monitor for it too.
 This machine has the power I need to do graphical work, and the nice portability when needed, and I don't have to keep two machines updated all the time.
 I won't deny that I try to keep the main programs updated on my old MacBook (and tha is main programs only), which came in handle when the MacBook Prohad a GPU/CPU failure early in 2012.
 It was repaired within a week, but I was glad I had the backup laptop, especially since I was taking college classes at the time.
 That aside I'm rather glad I got this computer, and hope it'll last for a while, as I really don't want to upgrade to a new computer for at least three years.
 Time will tell.

-2013 - iMac - During this year, got a used 2001 iMac 21" from a friend, that is now exclusively used for my Packrat Video Games, LLC small side business.
+2013 - iMac - During this year, got a used 2011 iMac 21" from a friend, and was exclusively used for my Packrat Video Games, LLC small side business.
 First time owning one of the newer iMacs, and have to admit that I rather like this computer.
 Great screen, runs well, and no problems in over 2 years now.
 Run Windows 7 on it too via Bootcamp, for those Packrat related things that can only be done via Windows software (it happens, I deal with it).
 Only complaint about this computer, and all current and recent iMacs, is if I want to update the hard drive, it will not be an easy task.

 Other Misc.
 Stuff - Through the years, I've also had the following computers, which are variations of ones listed above: Timex/Sinclair TS1000 and TS1500, Spectrum (European version of TS2068), Apple IIe, Apple IIc+, Mac Plus, Mac SE, Mac IIsi, Mac IIci, Mac Quadra 605/610/630/700, PowerMac (6100, 7100, 7200, 7300, 7500), PowerMac G4 (summer 2002), IBook (2002), Blue and White G3, Bondi Blue iMac, iMac 2002 (slot loading), and the Mac Portable.